"Label from Somewhere": Reflexive Annotating for Situated AI Alignment: Discussion and Implications

 \subsection{Toward Situated Alignment: Opportunities and Future Work}

-Building on our empirical account of reflexive annotating, we outline several contributions this practice enables for alignment research and system design.
-We show how reflexive annotating opens up new ways of reasoning about where value judgments come from, whose perspectives are represented, how disagreement is interpreted, and how alignment data might be used in context-sensitive ways.
+Building on our empirical account of reflexive annotating, we outline several contributions this practice enables for alignment research, system design, and implementation.
+We show how reflexive annotating opens up new ways of reasoning about where value judgments come from, whose perspectives are represented, how disagreement is interpreted, and how alignment data might be used in context-sensitive and scalable ways.

 \textit{Traceable Value Judgments.} Our findings highlight the importance of understanding how a value judgment arises and from which perspective.
 Rigid prompts and predefined identity labels sometimes obscured what annotators themselves considered salient, flattening contextual signals such as professional background or lived experience.
 Supporting traceability, therefore, requires designs that allow annotators to indicate which aspects of their perspective matter, for example, by separating affective reactions from evaluative claims or enabling brief rationales and uncertainty markers.
 Such rationales have been shown to improve data quality and inform the design and evaluation of model-generated rationales, supporting explainability in AI systems \cite{herrewijnen2024human}.
 Technically, such reflexive signals provide structured metadata that link judgments to their conditions of production---e.g., from personal experience or imaginative solidarity, with levels of uncertainty due to awareness of personal standpoint---enabling alignment processes to reason over situated provenance rather than decontextualised labels.